the-cyclops/RL-lab/README.md

 # RL-Laboratory🤖

-Code for the Reinforcement Learning lab of *Reinforcement Learning and Advanced Programming* course, MSc degree in Artificial Intelligence 2023/2024 at the University of Verona.
+Code for the Reinforcement Learning lab of *Reinforcement Learning and Advanced programming for AI* course, MSc degree in Artificial Intelligence 2023/2024 at the University of Verona.

 ## First Set-Up (Conda)
 1. Download [Miniconda](https://docs.conda.io/en/latest/miniconda.html) for your System.